Hugius/FabiEngine3D/doc/TERRAIN_EDITOR.md

 - All terrain entities will be saved in `~\projects\<your_project>\data\terrain.fe3d`.
 - You can create/edit/delete terrain entities.
-- Every created terrain can be placed in a world.
+- Every created terrain entity can be placed in a world.

 ## 2. Controls